jvde-github/AIS-catcher-docs/docs/usage/cli.md

 AIS-catcher -N 8100
 ```

 The web viewer will be available at `http://localhost:8100`.
-It can also be accessed from any device on the same network using the machine's IP address annd defined port number.
+It can also be accessed from any device on the same network using the machine's IP address and defined port number.

 Customization options for the web viewer are available in the [configuration settings](../configuration/output/web-viewer.md).